The Airmen's Stories - P/O W M L Fiske

 Fiske died the next day at the hospital.
 He was 29 years old.

 For their conduct that day Willey was awarded the Military Cross and Jones and Faulkner the Military Medal.
-Willey (above left) was most unusual (being non-aircrew) in having his portrait drawn by Cuthbert Orde.
-Geoffrey Faulkner is pictured above right.
+Willey (above) was most unusual (being non-aircrew) in having his portrait drawn by Cuthbert Orde.
+Geoffrey Faulkner is pictured below.

 Fiske's funeral took place on 20th August 1940 at Boxgrove Priory Church, just across the (now) A27 from Tangmere.
 Fiske's colleagues being in action, as they were most days, the coffin was borne into the churchyard by six members of the ground staff at Tangmere.